devleomk1/so_long/README.md

 # so_long
 ![jisokang's so_long Score](https://badge42.herokuapp.com/api/project/jisokang/so_long)
 ![so long play screen shot](so_long_play_screen_shot.png) This is a small game project from 42school implemented using MiniLibX.
-The project is inspired by Game Freak's Pokemon Firered.
+This project is inspired by Game Freak's Pokemon Firered.

 ## Goals
 This project is a very small 2D game.
 It is built to make you work with textures, sprites.
 And some very basic gameplay elements.